alessandrokonrad/Pi-Pool/README.md

 ## Setup a stakepool
 Coming soon!

+## USB Boot
+Useful Resources:

+<a href="https://jamesachambers.com/raspberry-pi-4-usb-boot-config-guide-for-ssd-flash-drives/">Boot from SSD with SD Card as bootloader</a>

+<a href="https://www.raspberrypi.org/forums/viewtopic.php?t=278791">Directly boot from SSD</a>

 ## Cross-building
 If you want to build your own Cabal binary for aarch64 or a different version of Cabal, follow <a href="/Crossbuilding.md">this</a> guide.